Cells

 What we do

 We study the transduction of extracellular signals that determine cell fate and cell function in prostate cancer, particularly in metastatic and treatment-resistant disease.
-A major goal is to identify and characterise the cell-surface receptors and effectors of WNT and DKK family members and then use the information to develop new therapies.
+A major goal is to identify and characterise the cell-surface receptors and effectors of WNT family members and then use the information to develop new therapies.

 Why it is important